DylanLawless/gget/README.md

-This branch tests the gget alphafold and gget setup alphafold modules by running the test notebook weekly.
+This branch tests the gget alphafold and gget setup alphafold modules by running the test notebook twice weekly.